Skip to main content

 “It can provide prior stimulation to the area that can then compete with the pain receptor signals,” Dr. Lee says.

 “Your body can only feel one sensation at a time, so a light massage to a painful area can provide relief,” says Michelle Tellado, MD.
-She’s a pediatric specialist at Nemours Children’s Health Primary Care in Orlando, Florida.
+She’s a pediatric specialist at Nemours Children’s Health Primary Care in Orlando, Fla.

 “Icing or applying something cool to the area after the vaccination can help,” Dr. Lee says.
-You can also try numbing the area with topical anesthetics, such as lidocaine cream, he suggests.
+“You can also ask to try numbing the area with topical anesthetics, such as lidocaine cream,” he suggests.

-Get moving afterward
+5. Get moving afterward.

 Flexing your arm after receiving a vaccination can keep the blood circulating in that area, which reduces pain.

-How to make shots easier on children
+Tips to make shots easier on children

-Prepare your child beforehand
+1. Prepare your child ahead of time.

 “If you aren’t sure if shots will be needed at the visit, feel free to tell your child that you’re unsure,” Dr. Tellado says.
 “If you know that shots are needed, starting the conversation early can make the unknown easier.
 Shots usually feel like a small insect bite or a small pinch.
 Equating it to a known experience reduces stress.”